mbertucci47/keytheorems/README.md

 - With thmtools, the command `\newtheorem{<envname>}{<heading>}` is changed to behave like `\declaretheorem[name=<heading>]{<envname>}`.
 This is not the default here.
 Instead either only use the new interface or load the package with option `overload`.
-- Adds several new keys (see doc for details).
+- Adds many new keys and commands &mdash; see the documentation for details.

 ## thmtools issues resolved by keytheorems
 Issues from the thmtools [github page](https://github.com/muzimuzhi/thmtools),